Dlumatic/SQLCovidProject/README.md

 # SQLProject

-SQL Project for Covid stats
+SQL Project for Covid statistics.
+Data is from 2020.